 The other solution is just doing it, despite the thoughts in your head.
 You won’t know the answers to all the “what ifs” until you try leaving your comfort zone and actually take a walk on the wild side.
 Remember that the pioneers conquered much more dangerous terrains and obstacles, and they were people just like you are.

-DeLorme inReach SE Satellite Tracker is another useful device, it lets you send an SOS message to a 24/7 search and rescue hub.
+DeLorme inReach SE Satellite Tracker (also on Amazon) is another useful device, it lets you send an SOS message to a 24/7 search and rescue hub.
 It also can track your hiking progress by sending your location every preset number of minutes.
 It’s just like leaving breadcrumbs, which helps to find you easily, should you get stranded in the wild.
+It guarantees 100% global coverage, thanks to the Iridium satellite network.

 Feeling Your Direction